 Marking of examination papers takes two to three weeks since each script is second marked and data is independently entered and compared to minimise the possibility of arithmetical errors.
-On Monday of the last week of term the provisional list of third and fourth year marks is submitted to the board of examiners which includes all teaching staff members, project supervisors, personal and academic tutors.
+On Monday of the last week of term, the provisional list of third and fourth year marks is submitted to the board of examiners which includes all teaching staff members, project supervisors, personal and academic tutors.
 The board pays particular attention to those students whose marks are close to the degree class borderlines.
-The department's external examiners review the scripts and projects of those students put forward by the board of examiners' on Thursday/Friday and the finalists class list is placed on the notice board on Friday evening.
+The department's external examiners review the scripts and projects of those students put forward by the board of examiners' on Thursday/Friday and the finalists class list is sent to all students by email on Friday evening.

-Since first and second year examinations take place after the third and fourth year examinations, the board of examiners meeting takes place approximately one week after the end of term.
+Since first and second year examinations take place after the third and fourth year examinations, the board of examiners meeting takes place approximately two weeks after the end of term.
 Results continue to be checked for another week or so before being sent to Registry.

 Registry controls the release of all official examination marks.
 You will be able to access these online usually by the end of July.
 Neither the Undergraduate teaching team, nor your Personal Tutors have the authority to release results to you before Registry and asking merely delays the process.

-I am currently in Year 2 of the Year in Europe degree programme.
-When do I get informed if I have failed to qualify into Year 3 of the YiE degree?
+I am currently in Year 2 of the Year iAbroad degree programme.
+When do I get informed if I have failed to qualify into Year 3 of the YA degree?

 If your performance is below that required for progression (60% year 1 and 2 average mark), you will receive an email from the department informing you that you have been automatically transferred to the BSc (F300) degree programme.
 You should receive this email by mid-July.